Bhaskers-Blu-Org2/MCW-Optimized-architecture/Hands-on lab/HOL unguided - Optimized architecture.md

 #### Tasks to complete

--   Configure the SQL Database with Active Geo-Replication.
+-   Configure the SQL Database with Active Geo-Replication

 #### Exit criteria

--   The SQL Database has been configured with Active Geo-Replication.
+-   The SQL Database has been configured with Active Geo-Replication

 ## Exercise 7: Take down old architecture / resources